LucasAnjs/LucasAnjs/README.md

 ### Hello World!
 ##
-IT Professional, love programming, entrepreneurship and innovation.
-Skills with Operational Systems, hardware, software and studying software engineering, open to new experiences and knowledge.
-Actually work with Full Stack Development and want to improve my knowledge of Javascript and their most modern technologies.
+IT Professional, passionate for programming, entrepreneurship and innovation.
+Skills with Operational Systems, hardware, software development for web and software engineering student.
+Open to new experiences and knowledges.
+Actually working with Full Stack Development.